andrewberty/telescope-themes/README.md

 }
 ```

+*OR*

-2. As a dependancy in telescope config file (example in lazy.nvim)
+As a dependancy in telescope config file (example in lazy.nvim)

 ```lua
 {